PennLINC/qsiprep/docs/preprocessing.rst

 Susceptibility correction methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The are two kinds of SDC available in qsiprep:
+The are three kinds of SDC available in qsiprep:

   1. :ref:`sdc_pepolar` (also called **blip-up/blip-down**):
      This is the implementation from FMRIPREP, using 3dQwarp to